katafo/flutter-generic-api-response/README.md

  ## Overview

-This is the way I used to parse generic response object with `http` package.
+This is the way I used to parse generic response object with `dio` package.

 ## Concept

-- **APIManager:** Manage all information about your API (url, method, headers,...)
+- **APIRoute:** Manage all information about your API (url, method, headers,...)
 - **APIResponse:** Response objects used to wrap your API response structure.
-- **APIController:** Construct to wrap http request with APIManager, APIResponse.
+- **APIClient:** Construct to wrap http request with APIManager, APIResponse.
 - **Decodable:** Interface with `decodable` func.
 Every object must be **implements** it to use with APIController.

 Problem with Generic in Flutter is with `T` , we can not call any functions belong to this generic object.
 So, we can not convert it from json to object.
 Example: